nhuang37/academic-kickstart/content/authors/admin/_index.md

 I have no special talent.
 I am only passionately curious.
 In particular, I am passionate about understanding learning --- including machine learning and natural learning --- from mathematical and statistical principles.

 My research interests are in the areas of representation learning and deep learning.
-My current work focuses on spectral-inspired graph neural networks, and generalization and robustness in deep learning.
+My current work focuses on expressivity and generalization properties of graph neural networks.